MattKotsenas/jsImageDiff/README.md

 {
 	sourceCanvases: [<canvas>,<canvas>,...], // Array of canvases of the original images.
 	diffCanvas: <canvas>,                    // Canvas object representing the diff of all the images.
-	                                         // Any pixel that differs between any of the canvases is replaced with **diffColor**.
+	                                         // Any pixel that differs between any of the canvases is replaced with diffColor.
 	totalPixels: <int>,                      // Total number of pixels in the diff image.
 	                                         // The image is the height of the tallest image and width of the widest.
 	numPixelsDifferent: <int>,               // The number of pixels different in the diff image.